thealphacubicle/sensor-fusion-har/README.md

    ```

 `main.py` will ensure the processed data is available before training.
 The script then sequentially trains every enabled model on each
-sensor configuration and logs metrics such as `train_accuracy` and `test_accuracy` to W&B. Desktop notifications are sent at the start and end of the experiment and after each model–sensor pair completes, when enabled in the training config.
+sensor configuration and logs metrics such as `train_accuracy` and `test_accuracy` to W&B. Desktop notifications are sent (if enabled in `config/training_config.yaml`) at the start and end of the experiment and after each model–sensor pair completes, when enabled in the training config.

 ### Dashboard